Ecuador is an absolutely stunning country.

 If you’re sick of walking, you could also try kayaking the lake.
 There’s a steep incline that will take you to the lakefront.
 We never got the chance to do this, but many hostel people recommended it to us.
 If you try it, let me know how it goes in the comments!

-Also beware of edited photos…. while the lake is gorgeous, most people edit it to look like the left, while the right is more realistic.
+Also beware of edited photos…. while the lake is gorgeous, most people edit it to look like the right, while the left is more realistic.

 Where to stay in Chucchilan